aklivity/zilla-docs/src/reference/config/zilla-cli.md

 ### zilla tune

-::: info Feature Coming Soon
+::: info Feature Coming Soon <HopeIcon icon="circle-right"/>

-This is currently in the incubator.
-Follow the [Zilla repo](https://github.com/aklivity/zilla/releases) to know when it will be released!
+This is currently on the [Zilla roadmap](https://github.com/orgs/aklivity/projects/4).
+Star and watch the [Zilla repo](https://github.com/aklivity/zilla/releases) for new releases!
 :::

 The `zilla tune` command tunes the mapping from runtime engine workers to bindings.